Jelosus2/Lora_Easy_Training_Colab/README.md

 A colab powered by [Lora_Easy_Training_Scripts_Backend](https://github.com/derrian-distro/LoRA_Easy_Training_scripts_Backend) created by [Derrian Distro](https://github.com/derrian-distro)

-### The Forked version of the trainer is not maintained by Derrian, please do not open issues there if you encounter any problem.
+### DISCLAIMER: The Forked version of the trainer is not maintained by Derrian, please do not open issues there if you encounter any problem.
 Instead submit them in the [forked repo](https://github.com/Jelosus2/LoRA_Easy_Training_scripts_Backend/).

 ## Guide